 - How might existing philanthropic practices perpetuate harm in the community?
 Do current practices place undue burdens on organizations or box out leaders (especially leaders of color) from networks and resources?

+It is our duty and obligation to consider how our practices, policies and strategies evolve to meet the complexities and needs of our communities currently.
+Our paths may differ, and we might not get it right every time.
 But we can either continue to address the symptoms of larger structural issues, or we can deal with the issues themselves.
 To achieve the change the world needs right now, the key lies in our relationships with community.

 Tina Ramirez Moon is Senior Program Manager of Healing and Resilience with the Healthy Communities Foundation.
 Tina has extensive experience in community engagement, federal grant oversight, program implementation and workshop facilitation, informed by more than fifteen years in the nonprofit sector and cultural organizing work.